Dust mite allergy: Cross-reactivity to shellfish allergy

-Tropomyosin, the major allergen in dust mites, is also responsible for shellfish allergy.
+Tropomyosin, a minor allergen in dust mites, is also responsible for shellfish allergy.
 Exposure to inhaled tropomyosins from dust mites is thought to be the primary sensitizer for shellfish allergy, an example of inhalant-to-food cross-reactivity.
 Epidemiological surveys have confirmed correlation between shellfish and dust mite sensitizations.
 An additional confirmation was seen in Orthodox Jews with no history of shellfish consumption, in that skin tests confirming dust mite allergy were also positive for shellfish tropomyosin.
 In addition to tropomyosin, the proteins arginine kinase and hemocyanin seem to have a role in cross-reactivity to dust mites.

 Prevention

 Furniture

 Furniture with wooden or leather surfaces reduces the dust mite population.

 Bed linen

 Hot tumble drying a bed linen for 1 hour will kill 99% of mites therein.

 Weekly changing the bed linen reduces the risk of exposure to dust mites.

 Cotton covers not covered with complete mattress covers are very likely to become colonized by bacteria and molds; they must be cleaned periodically (at least every second to third month).
 Here, the dust mites are beneficial as they return cotton to its original state after it has degraded by contact with bare skin.

 Dust mite eggs are freeze tolerant (−70 °C for 30 minutes); hatching can normally be prevented by exposure of fabrics to: